Public Art Chair Embraces Role in Portage - PortageOnline.com

-Art's a big deal in Portage la Prairie, and Portage's Public Art Committee chair Roberta Christianson is embracing her role with the organization.
+Art's a big deal in Portage la Prairie, and Portage's Public Art Committee chair Roberta Christianson is embracing her role with her organization for the promotion of art in our city.

 "I've been here probably almost a year now," says Roberta Christianson.
 "I think it was since September.
 It's been a learning curve.
 When you step into anything that really is in its infancy, it's a case of figuring out, not only how it works according to bylaws and things like that, but then how it actually does work."